zkmkarlsruhe/ofxTensorFlow2/README.md

 git submodule update --init --recursive
 ```

-Next, download the pre-built [TensorFlow2 C library](https://www.tensorflow.org/install/lang_c) and extract the following folders to their destination:
+Next, download the pre-built [TensorFlow2 C library](https://www.tensorflow.org/install/lang_c) and extract the following folders to their destination.
+Note that the lib files (.so, .dylib, .dll) **must** be placed within a subdriectory matching your system and/or build environment (osx, linux64, msys2, vs):

 ~~~
 include/ --> libs/tensorflow/include
 lib/ --> libs/tensorflow/lib/[osx/linux64/msys2/vs]
 ~~~

+\* **If the libs are placed elsewhere, the OF ProjectGenerator will not find them and you will have linker errors when building.**

 To make this quick, you can use a script which automates the download:

 ```shell
 ./scripts/download_tensorflow.sh
 ```

+By default, the script will try to auto-detect the system architecture.
+For example, on an Apple Silicon macOS system, the script will download builds for "arm64" while an Intel machine will use "x86_64".

 When opting for GPU support set the `TYPE` script variable:

 ```shell
 TYPE=gpu ./scripts/download_tensorflow.sh
 ```

-Additionally, to use a specific version supply it as the first argument:
+Additionally, to use a specific version, supply it as the first argument:

 ```shell
 ./scripts/download_tensorflow.sh 2.7.0